GitRon/queuebie-test/README.md

 # queuebie-test
-Test showcase project why to use django-queuebie
+Test showcase project why and how to use [django-queuebie](https://django-queuebie.readthedocs.io/en/latest/index.html).